ednxzu/git-nearit/README.md

 - One-command review submission
 - Download and checkout pull requests locally
-- List active review for a repository
+- List active reviews for a repository

 ## Why use it?